JakeSimmens/dice-game/README.md

 #### Number of Dice to Roll

 The number of dice to roll may vary from 1 to 3 dice.
-A pop up window will alert the player if they rolling too many dice.
+A pop up window will alert the player if the dice count limit is exceeded and needs to be reduced.
-*  The attacker must always roll at least one die count less than the army count.
+*  The attacker must always roll at least one die count less than the their current army count.
-  *  Attacker has 3 armies remaining.
-The most dice that may be rolled is 2
+  *  i.e. The attacker has 3 armies remaining.
+They may roll either 1 or 2 dice, but not 3 dice.
-*  The defender must always roll less than or equal to the army count.
+*  The defender must always roll less than or equal to their current army count.
   *  Defender has 2 armies remaining.
-The most dice that may be rolled is 2.
+They may roll either 1 or 2 dice.